1940-1945. The resistance in the dutch province of Limburg

 - Weert - Police - Aid to People in Hiding L.O. -

 Hendrikus Cornelis Bernard (Harry) Miltenburg worked at the police administration in Weert with the rank of deputy inspector.
 His collegues J.H.M.
 Geurts and P.W.
-Saes also collaborated with the L.O. in Weert.
-Harry was arrested after a person in hiding, who was living with Miltenburg, was …
+Saes also collaborated with the …

 wall: right, row 38-01